 Lord Tyron watched her a moment, then took her chin, forcing her to look up at him.
-He gazed down on her, his eyes dark with passion as he stroked her cheek with his thumb.
+He gazed down on her, his eyes dark as he stroked her cheek with his thumb.
 ‘The last thing I want is for you to be sad.’
 And he kissed her on the forehead.

 Dressed in only her shift, she slipped on her shoes and padded lightly through the keep.
 It was dark and quiet, most asleep except for the guards patrolling the walls.
 It was a big castle and she climbed several stairwells and passed innumerable doors.
 Grabbing at her arms, she picked up her pace, anxious she should be discovered.

 She stared at Lord Tyron’s door, trembling, heart pounding so hard she found it difficult to breathe.
 At least she was alone.
 Henry no longer sat at his door.
 With Lord Tyron well again he no longer needed to be at his master’s beck and call.

 Fera pushed the door open, wincing as it creaked, and slipped inside.
 Moonlight streamed through the open window, though she had no need of the light, knowing his room too well.
 She tiptoed over and stood beside his bed.
 She held herself more tightly, gazing at his still figure.